dlundquist/sniproxy/README.md

 **Prerequisites**

 + Autotools (autoconf, automake and libtool)
-+ libev4 and libpcre development headers
++ libev4, libpcre and libudns development headers
 + Perl and cURL for test suite

 **Install**